OpenTechSchool/python-beginners/source/getting_started.rst

 **Let's try that**.
 Create a file :file:`hello.py` in your current directory with your favorite text editor and write the print command from above.
-Now save-that file.
+Now save that file.
 On Linux or OS X, you can also run :kbd:`touch hello.py` to create an empty file to edit.
 To run this file with python, it's pretty easy:

 .. code-block:: bash